sitedata/checklyhq.com/site/content/docs/integrations/gitlab_alerts.md

    ![setup checkly gitlab_integration step 5](/docs/images/integrations/gitlab/gitlab_step4.png)

 6. Give the alert channel a name and **paste the Webhook URL and Authorization Key** in their respective input fields.
-You can now also tweak the exactly which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.
+You can now also tweak which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.

    ![setup checkly gitlab integration step 5](/docs/images/integrations/gitlab/gitlab_step5.png)